vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 side one.
 Please consult the JavaScript core manual chapter on the EventBus for a description of that API.

-**There is one more thing to do before getting this working, please read the following section....**
+**There is one more thing to do before getting this working, please read the "Securing the Bridge" section**

 ## Using the Event Bus from client-side ClojureScript